richmedina/vot-dev/README.md

 * Must have a time-aligned word tier
 * Must have a time-aligned phone tier
 * Must have an identical inverval boundary (not close enough, identical) between word onset and start of first phone
-* While the orthography (ie: alphabet) of the word tier does not matter, the label of the phone tier must use the Latin alphabet.
+* While the orthography (ie: alphabet) of the word tier does not matter, the label of the phone tier must use the Latin alphabet or IPA.
 * Phone labels can use any romanization system (if the language does not use Latin orthography), as long as the initial element of a stop label is a stop character (ie: \<p>, \<t>, \<k>, <ʈ>, <ɟ>, etc.), for example:
   - Allowed: 't', 'p0', 'kw', 'kk', etc.
   - Not allowed: 'at', '1p', '-k', etc.

-*Note that any other tiers (eg: 'notes' or 'utterances') will be ignored.
+*Note that phone labels that don't use IPA or romanization will be ignored.
+Furthermore, any other tiers that do not contain the label 'phone' or 'word' (eg: 'notes' or 'utterances') will also be ignored.

 What is **prohibited**:
 * Tier labels with inconsistent naming, for example: